 5. Participants in the fat bike class shall have tires with a width of 3.6″ or more.

-16. No e-bikes, electric assist, nor anything other than a 100% human powered, only two-wheeled vehicles are allowed.
+6. No e-bikes, electric assist, nor anything other than a 100% human powered, only two-wheeled vehicles are allowed.

 7. You are required to have and use, whether renting, borrowing or owning a Spot or InReach satellite tracker in working condition the entire event.
 You will be responsible for assuring its working performance at all times.
 If for any reason your Spot tracker is not registering on Trackleaders.com you will not be allowed to continue forward movement on the route until the problem has been corrected, also Any anomaly in your track history due to being turned off, or dead batteries may be subjected to DQ.
 This is up to the discretion of the race director.
 The race director also has the authority to request your Navigation device to preview your history; denying this access or having missing files on your navigation device will result in DQ.
 No exceptions!